Automating code quality assurance#

 Motivation#

-There are various tasks which can be automated to increase the quality of code and make development easier and less tedious.
-Automating the running of unit tests is especially important to ensuring trust in your pipeline or package, by ensuring that all unit tests pass before every merge.
+You can automate various tasks to increase the quality of code and make development easier and less tedious.
+Automating the running of unit tests is especially important to establish trust in your pipeline or package, by ensuring that all unit tests pass before every merge.

 Automate tests to reduce risk of errors#

-Tests should be run whenever you make changes to your project.
+You should run tests whenever you make changes to your project.
 This ensures that changes do not break the existing, intended functionality of your code.
 However, it is easy to forget to run your tests at regular intervals.

 Absolutely!
-Automatic testing, amongst other quality assurance measures, can be triggered when changes are made to your remote version control repository.
-These tools can be used to ensure that all changes to a project are tested.
+Automatic testing, amongst other quality assurance measures, can be triggered when you make changes to your remote version control repository.
+You can use these tools to ensure that all changes to a project are tested.
 Additionally, it allows others, who are reviewing your code, to see the results of your tests.

 Commit small changes often#

 Committing small changes regularly is often referred to as Continuous Integration (CI).
-This can be achieved easily through the use of version control, such as Git.
+You can achieve this easily through the use of version control, such as Git.

 You should commit every time you make a working change.
 Fixed a typo?
 Commit.
 Fixed a bug?
 Commit.
 Added a function?
 Commit.
 Added a test?
 Commit.
-As a very rough guide, you should expect to commit a few times each hour and push at least once a day.
+As a very rough guide, you should expect to commit a few times each hour and push your changes to your shared software repository at least once a day.
 If the task is unfinished at the end of the day, you should consider if the task has been sufficiently broken down.

 CI should be underpinned by automating routine code quality assurance tasks.
-This quality assurance includes verifying that your code successfully builds or installs and that your code tests run successfully. these can be achieved in a number of ways such as use of Git hooks and workflows.
+This quality assurance includes verifying that your code successfully builds or installs.
+It also ensures your code tests run successfully.
+You can achieve this in a number of ways such as use of Git hooks and workflows.

 Use Git hooks to encourage good practice#

-Git hooks are scripts that can be set to run locally at specific points in your Git workflow, such as pre-commit, pre-push, etc. They can be used to automate code quality assurance tasks, e.g. run tests, ensure style guides are followed, or enforce commit standards.
+Git hooks are scripts that can be set to run locally at specific points in your Git workflow, such as pre-commit, pre-push, etc. You can use them to automate code quality assurance tasks, e.g., run tests, follow style guides, or enforce commit standards.

 Note

-If your code is likely to be run on a range of software versions or operating systems, you might want to test on a variety of these.
-Tools exists to support local testing of combinations software versions and package dependency versions:
+If your code is likely to be run on a range of software versions or operating systems, you can test on a variety of these.
+Tools exist to support local testing of combination software versions and package dependency versions:

 Linters and formatters#

-Style guides are important in the readability and clarity of your code and should form part of your quality assurance process.
+Style guides are important for making sure your code is clear and readable and should form part of your quality assurance process.
 However, as discussed in Automate style checks, the process of checking and fixing code for style and formatting is tedious.
-Automation can speed up this work, either by providing suggestions as the code is written or by reformatting your code to comply with your chosen style.
+Automation can speed up this work, either by providing suggestions as you write the code or by reformatting your code to follow your chosen style.

 Two main types of tool exist for these tasks:

-These tools can be used locally (in the command line) or as git pre-commit hooks.
-As described above, using pre-commit hooks allows you to run these automatically every time there are changes, thus reducing the burden on developers and reviewers in checking that code conforms to style guides.
+You can use these tools locally (in the command line) or as git pre-commit hooks.
+As described above, using pre-commit hooks allows you to run these automatically every time there are changes; this can reduce the burden on developers and reviewers checking that code conforms to style guides.

-Be sure to read the documentation for any of these tools, to understand what they are checking or changing in your code.
-Some can be configured to ignore or detect specific types of formatting error.
-You can run multiple of these, to catch a broader range of stylistic or programmatic errors.
+Make sure you read the documentation for these tools before you use them to understand what they are checking or changing in your code.
+You can configure some of them to ignore or detect specific types of formatting error.
+You can also run multiples of the tools to catch a broader range of stylistic or programmatic errors.

 Workflows#

-GitHub Actions and GitLab Pipelines both offer the ability to define custom workflows using YAML.
-Workflow refers to a defined sequence of steps and actions that need to be performed to complete a specific task or process.
+GitHub Actions and GitLab Pipelines are both able to define custom workflows using YAML.
+Workflow refers to a defined sequence of steps and actions that you need to perform to complete a specific task or process.
 Workflows are commonly used in software development to automate repetitive or complex tasks, such as building and deploying software, testing code, and managing code reviews.
 GitHub Actions and GitLab Pipelines both allow automated workflows that trigger builds and tests whenever code changes are pushed to the repository.

 Example use cases for GitHub Actions#